Photos By: Maxfield Bonta

 Greatest hairpins in the U.S.

-the Tourmalet West of the United States.
+The Tourmalet West of the United States.

 5. Nearly 8,000’ (2,438m) of straight climbing up to 14,115'/4,302m!!
 In our opinion (also supported by the FIETS Index) Pikes Peak bicycle climb is the most difficult and hardest climb by bike in Colorado.
 Mt.
-Evans is a close second, at #11 in the entire United States and Top 100 in the World.
+Evans is a close second, at #12 in the entire United States and Top 100 in the World.

-#2 highest climb in North America.
+Second highest cycling climb in North America.

 2014: Our first of three trips up Pikes Peak.